-Personnel costs, which may include, but are not limited to; staff providing career services, supervisory oversight, and manager oversight will be supported through Division of Vocational Rehabilitation, and/or Arapahoe/Douglas Works! grant(s).
+Personnel costs, which may include, but is not limited to, front-line employees providing career services to DVR and Arapahoe/Douglas Works! customers at the comprehensive one-stop and satellite locations, supervisory oversight, and manager oversight will be supported and leveraged through Arapahoe/Douglas Works! grant(s) and DVR grant(s).